AlfrescoLabs/alfresco-gradle-plugins/README.md

 	</tr>
 </table>

+The plugin also uses many of the [convention properties](http://gradle.org/docs/current/userguide/java_plugin.html#N11E90) from the Java plugin.

 ### Coming From Maven Archetypes

-If your project was created by the Alfresco Maven archetypes you can set `fromMavenArchetype` to true in your gradle.properties file and you can maintain the same project structure and files you've used before.
-The velocity template paramters will also be expanded within your `module.properties` and `module-context.xml` files.
+If your project was created by the Alfresco Maven archetypes you can set `fromMavenArchetype` to true in your gradle.properties file and maintain the same project structure and files you've used before.
+The archetype's file mapping during assembly of the AMP (i.e. `src/main/config/context` -> `config/alfresco/module/*moduleId*` within the AMP) will be maintined and velocity template paramters will also be expanded within your `module.properties` and `module-context.xml` files.

 ### Related Tasks